Jean Baudrillard: Personal life

-Baudrillard enjoyed baroque music; a favorite composer was Claudio Monteverdi.
+Baudrillard enjoyed renaissance and baroque music; a favorite composer was Claudio Monteverdi.
 He also favored rock music such as The Velvet Underground & Nico.
 Baudrillard did his writing using "his old typewriter, never at the computer".
 He has stated that a computer is not "merely a handier and more complex kind of typewriter", and with a typewriter he has a "physical relation to writing".

 Baudrillard was married twice.
 He and his first wife Lucile Baudrillard had two children, Gilles and Anne.
 Not much is known about their relationship, or why they separated.
 In 1970, while working as a professor at the University of Paris-Nanterre, 41-year-old Baudrillard met 25-year-old Marine Dupuis, who had just come back from a sailing trip around the world with her then-boyfriend.
 In 1994, more than 20 years later, Jean and Marine got married.
 Marine went on to be a journalist and media artistic director.
 Diagnosed with cancer in 2005, Baudrillard battled the disease for two years from his apartment on Rue Sainte-Beuve, Paris, dying at the age of 77.
 Marine Baudrillard curates Cool Memories, an association of Jean Baudrillard's friends.